cujarrett/learning-aws/aws-certified-solutions-architect–associate/application-integration.md

 - SQS is pull based, not pushed based
 - Messages are 256 KB in size by default, you can go up to 2GB using S3 for more cost
 - Messages can be kept in queue for 1 minute to 14 days.
 The default retention is 4 days.
 - Visibility Time Out is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
 Provided the job is processed before the visibility time out expires, the message will be deleted from the queue.
-If the job is not processed within that time, the message will become visible again and another reader will process it.This could result in the same message being delivered twice.
+If the job is not processed within that time, the message will become visible again and another reader will process it.
+This could result in the same message being delivered twice.
 - Visibility Time Out Maximim is 12 hours
 - SQS guarantees that your messages will be processed at least once
 - Amazon SQS long polling is a way to retrieve messages from your Amazon SQS queues.
 While the regular short polling returns immediately (even if the message queue being polled is empty), long polling doesn't return a response until a message arrives in the message queue, or the long poll times out.